-Audience: High School Student and Parents
+Audience: High School Students and Parents

-This program created by the American Foundation for Suicide Prevention is available in three downloadable version: student, parent and teachers.
+This program created by the American Foundation for Suicide Prevention is available in three downloadable versions: student, parent and teacher.
 It teaches how to recognize the signs of depression in themselves and others, challenges the stigma surrounding depression, and demystifies the treatment process.
 Free.

-afsp.org/our-work/education/more-than-sad/ or American Foundation for Suicide Prevention Cincinnati: Heather Conroy, 513-582-6143, cincinnati@asfp.org QPR
+https://afsp.org/more-than-sad or American Foundation for Suicide Prevention Cincinnati: Heather Conroy, 513-582-6143, cincinnati@asfp.org QPR